Ipazia-AI/latent-explorer/README.md

 ```python
 models = latent_explorer.utils.all_supported_models()
 ```

+## Computational resources
+Since this framework performs multiple language model inferences, using a GPU is recommended ([see CUDA](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html)).
+This framework has been tested with using two GPU-based configurations: (1x) *NVIDIA® A100-40GB*, and (4x) *NVIDIA® T4 Tensor Core - 16GB*.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.